Deep ReLU Networks Preserve Expected Length: Formal Statements

 \subsection{One-dimensional manifolds}

 Fix a smooth one-dimensional manifold $M\subseteq \R^{n_0}$ (i.e. a curve) with unit length.
 Each point on $M$ represents a possible input to our ReLU network $\mN$, which we recall has input dimension $n_0$, output dimension $n_L$, and hidden layer widths $n_1,\ldots, n_{L-1}$.
 The function $x\mapsto \mN(x)$ computed by $\mN$ is continuous and piecewise linear.
-Thus, the image

-of $M$ under this map is a piecewise smooth curve in $\R^{n_L}$ with a finite number of pieces, and its length $\len(\mN(M))$ is a random variable.
+Thus, the image $\mN(M)\subseteq \R^{n_L}$ of $M$ under this map is a piecewise smooth curve in $\R^{n_L}$ with a finite number of pieces, and its length $\len(\mN(M))$ is a random variable.
 Our first result states that, provided $\mN$ is wider than it is deep, this distortion is small with high probability at initialization. \begin{theorem} Let $\mN$ be a fully connected ReLU network with input dimension $n_0,$ output dimension $n_L$, hidden layer widths $n_1,\ldots, n_{L-1}$, and independent centered Gaussian weights/biases with the weights having variance $2/\text{fan-in}$ (as in \eqref{E:init}).
 Let $M$ be a $1$-dimensional curve of unit length in $\R^{n_0}$.
 Then, the mean length $\E{\len(\mN(M))}$ equals

 where implied constants in $O(\cdot)$ are universal and $\Gamma(\cdot)$ denotes the Gamma function.
-Moreover, the variance satisfies:
+Moreover:

 Finally, there exist universal constants $c_1,c_2>0$ such that if $m<c_1 \min\set{n_1,\ldots, n_{L-1}}$, then

 \end{theorem} Theorem \ref{T:1d} is proved in \S \ref{S:1d-pf}.
 Several comments are in order.
 First, we have assumed for simplicity that $M$ has unit length.
 For curves of arbitrary length, both the equality \eqref{E:mean-1d} and the bounds \eqref{E:1d-var} and \eqref{E:high-moments-1} all hold and are derived in the same way provided $\len(\mN(M))$ is replaced by the distortion $\len(\mN(M))/\len(M)$ per unit length.